After Retrieval, Before Generation: Enhancing the Trustworthiness of Large Language Models in Retrieval-Augmented Generation: Trustworthiness Response Dataset

 \subsubsection{FE Data}

 For the \emph{perpetuation} data, we first identify entities emerging after February 2023 through SPARQL queries on Wikidata.
 The SPARQL query is:

 We filter out meaningless attribute relations (e.g., \emph{subclass}) to ensure data quality.
 Subsequently, we search Wikipedia for paragraphs containing both head and tail entities and set these paragraphs as external knowledge, discarding any triples without corresponding contextual passages.
 This process yields 9,523 valid triples with associated context.
-Using {\tt GPT-4-turbo}, we convert these triples into question-answer pairs, where the tail entity serves as the answer, and the internal knowledge of all QA pairs is \emph{None}.
+Using {\tt GPT-4-turbo}, we convert these triples into question-answer pairs, where the tail entity serves as the answer.

 For the \emph{evolution} data, we leverage the TAQA dataset~\cite{zhao2024set}, which generates temporally-sensitive question-answer pairs from Wikipedia tables containing timestamp columns.
+We use TAQA to construct some of the questions for the \emph{FE} and \emph{RA} categories.
 TAQA's methodology extracts event-related content from Wikipedia table rows at different timestamps, then employs {\tt GPT-4-turbo} to generate corresponding questions and answers.
-We enhance this dataset through additional processing: while the original TAQA provides only tables as contextual knowledge, we utilize the WikipediaAPI to retrieve full articles corresponding to the most recent answers as external knowledge.
-For internal knowledge, we incorporate answers from the 2020 and 2021 versions.
+We check and verify all the data to ensure that there were no data items marked as "None".
 Finally, we get 11,326 QA pairs.